PIASTq/To-do-list/README.md

 # To do list

-This is a project made as a 6'th week homework in online programming school **YouCode**
+This is a project made as a 6'th and 7'th week homework in online programming school **YouCode**

 ## Description